moergo-sc/glove80-zmk-config/README.md

 ## Resources
 - The [official Glove80 Glove80 Support](https://moergo.com/glove80-support) web site.
 Glove80 documentation and other technical resources.
 - The [official MoErgo Discord Server](https://moergo.com/discord).
-Instant conversations with other MoErgo users.
+Instant conversations with other Glove80 users.

 - The [official ZMK Documentation](https://zmk.dev/docs) web site.
 Find the answers to many of your questions about ZMK Firmware.
 - The [official ZMK Discord Server](https://discord.gg/8cfMkQksSB).
 Instant conversations with other ZMK developers and users.
 Great technical resource!